alco/sweetconfig/README.md

 ## Subscribing to changes

-It is possible to get notifications when a certain config values has changed during config reload.
+It is possible to get notifications when a certain config value has changed during config reload.

 ```elixir